Siberian Traps: Dating

 The volcanism that occurred in the Siberian Traps resulted in copious amounts of magma being ejected from the Earth's crust—leaving permanent traces of rock from the same time period of the mass extinction that can be examined today.
 More specifically, zircon is found in some of the volcanic rocks.
-To further the accuracy of the age of the zircon, several varying aged pieces of zircon were organized into a timeline based on when they crystallized.
+To improve the accuracy of the age of the zircon, several variously-aged pieces of zircon were organized into a timeline based on when they crystallized.
 The CA-TIMS technique, a chemical abrasion age-dating technique that eliminates variability in accuracy due to lead depletion in zircon over time, was then used to accurately determine the age of the zircons found in the Siberian Traps.
 Eliminating the variability due to lead, the CA-TIMS age-dating technique allowed uranium within the zircon to be the centre focus in linking the volcanism in the Siberian Traps that resulted in high amounts of magmatic material with the Permian–Triassic mass extinction.